for creativity we go to 11

 Over the years Barry has worked with the likes of; Gil Evans, Hank Jones, Joe Henderson, Lee Konitz, Donny McCaslin, Ben Monder, Don Pullen, Kenny Wheeler, Ritchie Bierach, Don Byron, Sam Rivers, Rez Abassi, Jeff Coffin, George Garzone, Joanne Brackeen, Sonny Greenwich, Bill Mays, Metalwood, Rick Margitza, Mark Turner, Kenny Drew Jr, Roswell Rudd, Mark Murphy, Carol Sloane, Mark Whitfield, Eric Alexander, Jane Bunnett, Holly Cole, Dave Young, Don Thompson, Phil Dwyer, Moe Koffman, Bernie Senensky, Mike Murley, Lorne Lofsky, Peter Appleyard, Rob McConnell, Molly Johnson, Carol Wellsman, Guido Basso, Hemispheres and The Shuffle Demons.

-Barry continues to freelance on drums, composes, teaches (currently on faculty at York University & Humber College) and is always getting involved in new projects.
-Besides leading two bands; Random Access and The Random Access Large Ensemble, some of the more recent undertakings include; INSIDE OUT with Lorne Lofsky and Kieran Overs, and Trio Music with Kirk Macdonald and Four Blind Mice w/ Kelly Jefferson and Geoff Young.
+Barry continues to freelance on drums, composes, teaches (currently on faculty at York University and is always getting involved in new projects.
+Besides leading two bands; Random Access and The Random Access Large Ensemble, some of the more recent undertakings include; INSIDE OUT with Lorne Lofsky and Kieran Overs and Four Blind Mice w/ Kelly Jefferson and Geoff Young.

 Barry is also a featured member of bands led by: Kirk Macdonald, Michael Occhipinti, Geoff Young, Lorne Lofsky and Al Henderson.